 Twitter is an active tool, not a passive one

 Twitter is not a ‘website’.
 If you are joining Twitter because having an online presence is important for your career (it is, but probably more so for early-mid career researchers), then Twitter is not for you.
 If you’re not into using social media, you will find it more effective to use one of the many free ‘webpage’ media (e.g. WordPress, Blogger, Square Space etc.) to create a static online presence to share your contact details and publication lists.
 Every medium has a function.
 Twitter is a dynamic media based around conversations, so it needs to be used.
 Setting up a Twitter account and never using it is like giving everyone your mobile phone number, and then turning the phone off and putting it at the back of the cupboard.

 I have also found Twitter works really well as a complementary tool – it’s great for expanding your readership if you have a blog or write regularly for popular media.

 Twitter is Open Social Media

 Some people choose to keep their Twitter accounts locked, which means people can only view your page if they have asked to follow you and you have approved their request.
-Although that choice is completely up to you, I do think it kind of defeats the purpose of being on Twitter.
+Although that choice is completely up to you, I do think it defeats the purpose of being on Twitter.
 Think about why you want to join Twitter before signing up.
-If your account is locked, any of your followers with open accounts can’t share your tweets, because all of their followers won’t be able to read it (unless they’ve been approved to follow you too).
+If your account is locked, none of your followers can share your tweets, because all of their followers won’t be able to read it (unless they’ve been approved to follow you too).